mollie/WooCommerce/readme.txt

 == Changelog ==

+= 8.0.2-beta1 - 07-05-2025 =
+* Added - Voucher payment method for Payments API
+* Added - In3 payment method for Payments API
+* Added - Voucher category Sports & Culture
+* Fixed - Undefined property method_title
+* Fixed - Surcharge with percentage without max limit configured not working
+* Fixed - Potential fatal error with getCurrencyFromOrder
+* Fixed - Compatibility with FunnelKit Upsells
+* Removed - the not anymore necessary block checkout surcharge calculation
+* Removed - Code that checks if payment method is only for Orders API

 = 8.0.1 - 07-05-2025 =
 * Fixed - check that Klarna webhooks will not be received for transactions if orders API is active